outdreamer/build-a-cure-1/docs/intent_matching.md

                 - narrow identifying attributes (clearly that type)
                   - repetition (repeated convergence of values at an interval, like a wave function)
+                  - symmetry:
                     - ambiguity (not clear which parameter path was taken to generate a value using other parameters)

                 - wide dis-identifying attributes (clearly not that type)
                   - functions with parameters having 1:1 or other simple relationship types
                     - linear functions

                 - space-reduction patterns (clearly or clearly not in this section)

+                  - non-linearity + ambiguity means circles, waves & circle/wave-adjacent shapes will be relevant to find these functions, so non-circular shapes can be ignored for finding this particular subset of encryption functions

+                  - this is because given the symmetries, there are many ways to calculate target parameters of a circle using other information about it
+                    - if you know the radius & origin, you can calculate the circle
+                    - if you know the ratio of the circle compared to the unit circle, you can calculate the circle
+                    - if you know the square parameters containing the circle with 4 intersection points, you can calculate the circle

                 - base or adjacent functions (and their identifying attributes/rules) to the target function type
                   - prime-finding function (adds uniqueness to the equation)